How to Make a DIY Paper Flower Lantern

 How to Make DIY Paper Flower Light

-Step 1: Cut a cardstock circle and attach velcro
+Step 1: Cut a cardstock circle and attach Velcro

 Start by cutting a circle about 6″ diameter out of your cardstock.
 It can be a rough cut and the size doesn’t have to be exact.
 This is simply a base to build your flower lamp on.
 You won’t see this once the lantern is finished.